Are Microwaves Safe for Cooking?

 • Lifted microwave oven

-With traditional cooking, the outside of food gets hotter than the inside but with microwaving, the inside of food can get burning hot while the inside remains relatively cool.
+With traditional cooking, the outside of food gets hotter than the inside but with microwaving, the inside of food can get burning hot while the outside remains relatively cool.
 That is where many of the injuries come from.
 Even so, burns from cooking on a stove are much more common and severe than reported microwave burns.

 Fear of microwaves is not science-based.
 We are surrounded by devices that emit minute quantities of electromagnetic radiation.
 A microwave may be about as dangerous as a laptop.
 Maybe less, as we don’t hold it in our lap while it operates.